aaronicsubstances/bridge-arithmetic/README.md

 The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online:

-- Positional place value system popularized by Fibonacci, aka Hindu-Arabic numeral system.
+- Decimal number system and its positional nature.
 - Addition
 - Subtraction
+- Multiplication with counting number multiplier
+- Division
+- Fractions
-- Multiplication and *of* operator
+- *of* operator, for taking fractions of quantities
-- Division and Ratios
+- Ratios
 - Divisibility and Factorization
 - Powers and Roots
 - Comparison and Number Line

 Note that negative rational numbers, decimal numbers and evaluation of arithmetic expressions are treated under algebra, following lead of Singapore math curriculum.
+Also multiplication which covers fraction multipliers is postponed to algebra, and *of* operator takes its place in the meantime in arithmetic.

 The arithmetic parts of early algebra proposal for adults seek to leverage reference materials (capable of being memorized in school settings), to quickly increase confidence in the study of arithmetic.
 For this reason the arithmetic parts is recorded in the form of tables, worked examples, formulas, pictorial demonstrations of arithmetic procedures, multi-choice questions, and exercises with detailed solutions.
 Some of these parts are as follows: